VKCOM/statshouse/website/docs/guides/send-data.md

 ### What are tags?

 Tags are additional dimensions you use to filter or group your data.
-They are sometimes mentioned as "labels" or "keys".
+They are sometimes mentioned as "labels" or "keys."
 Tags are the _name-value_ pairs.

-Imagine you conduct an A/B test: which color-text combination is better for a button?
+Imagine you conducting an A/B test: which color-text combination is better for a button?
 You measure the number of clicks per button and use the tags:

 <img src={AbTest} width="900"/>